jasonsbarr/SimplyJavaScript/README.md

 0. Getting started

+    -   What is computer science?
+        -   What can we compute?
+        -   How do we compute it?
+        -   What can we do with that?
+    -   Complexity and abstraction
     -   What is a program?
-        -   Instructions: statements & expressions
         -   Computations and algorithms
+        -   Data and operations
+            -   I/O
+            -   Instructions
+            -   Data and state
         -   3 parts of an algorithm
             1. Set of instructions
             2. Flow of control
             3. A way to tell when to stop
-        -   Data, I/O, operations
-        -   Functions
+        -   Expressions
     -   Running JavaScript programs interactively
         -   Browser console
         -   Node REPL
     -   "Hello, JavaScript"
-    -

 1. Elements of programming: data, values, types, & binding